SamPusegaonkar/shuttle/README.md

 **Description**

-  This project is inspired by the Robocon competioion.
+  This project is inspired by the Robocon competition.
 The task for the robot is to play a game of badmintion.
-This program will detect shuttlecocks by making use for the tensorflow API.
+This program will detect shuttlecocks by making use of the tensorflow API.
 The repo consists of a small dataset for the same.

 **Pre-requisites:**